scds/dash24-25/microdata-analysis.md

 ## Workshop Preparation

+This workshop will use [Jupyter Notebooks](https://jupyter.org/) for its exercises.
-Participants will use their MacID to login to McMaster's Jupiter Notebook instance.
+- McMaster participants (and the facilitator) will use their MAC ID to log in to [syzygy](https://mcmaster.syzygy.ca/), McMaster's Jupiter Notebook instance.
+- Non-McMaster participants should be able to use [JupyterLite](https://jupyter.org/try-jupyter/lab/) for the exercises, though the interface and experience may differ slightly from the presentation.

 ## Facilitator Bio